The 21st Century Carrot

 The cultivated carrot is the second most popular vegetable in the world after the potato.
 When you read the nutrition pages you will see and agree why it should be number one.
 The health benefits of carrots are well established and cover a wide range in human health conditions.
 In general, carrots are important for healthy eyes, skin, hair, growth, and immune systems.
 They can lower cholesterol, prevent heart attacks, and help reduce the risk of certain types of cancers.
 Carrots are packed with nutrients.
 Botanical Description here.

 In fact in England the carrot is Number One according to a survey carried out by the National Trust in 2002.
 Overall, 17% of the 2,031 people in the survey opted for the carrot.
 It came ahead of the potato (15%) and broccoli (13%) in a battle of the vegetable patch.
 Least favourites by those questioned were Brussels Sprouts, Parsnip, Swede and Turnip.
+Although, there are many different carrot varieties available, British farmers tend to grow the Nairobi variety, a berlicum-antes cross, which is reliable, damage resistant and produces a good yield.

 The carrot plant is cultivated across the world for its prized taproot.
 The plant is biennial and bears flowers during the second year of its life.
 However, in general, the whole plant is harvested prematurely when the root reaches about an inch in diameter, tender and juicy.
 Carrots vary widely in colour and shape depending on the cultivar types.
 The colours are shown in the photo below and shapes and typologies lower down, with more detail on a separate page in the museum here.